Life-changing truths gleaned from a misleading U-Haul sticker

 But trace addiction up the causal chain and you ultimately arrive at one choice in a portentous moment.
 One indulgent moment leading to another and another, character and willpower eroding with each choice.

 What are you putting into your mind and body today, and what will that ultimately cause?
-As my friend Kris Krohn says, “I don’t have to stick my head in a garbage can to know it stinks.”
+As a friend of mine says, “I don’t have to stick my head in a garbage can to know it stinks.”

 Live as if you were already living for the second time and as if you had stuck your head in the garbage can the first time.
 You know it stinks.
 How does this change your choices today?